Noise Levels in 99517, AK | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 1,220 99517 residents, or 33.1%, live above that level.
 By land area, 37.4% of 99517 is above 55 dBA.

 Average noise levels for 99517 residents, grouped by direction from the center of 99517.
-Eastern 99517 carries the highest population-weighted average; Northern 99517 carries the lowest.
-Just 35% of residents in Northern 99517 live in blocks above the EPA's 55 dBA threshold, about half the share in Eastern 99517.
+The highest population-weighted average is in eastern 99517; the lowest is in northwestern 99517, where just 4% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 Eastern 99517